Submitted by Joe Cortez

 2: Always have a backup plan for your travels

 Even Olympians experience problems along the way.
 When making your plans for your travels, always have a backup plan in place for what you’ll do if “Plan A” doesn’t work out.
 Something I always do before I book my hotel is search the location I’m going to, and the area I’ll be surrounded by.
 This way, I can make better decisions on what I should see and do when I get to where I’m going, and have alternate plans available to me should I need them.

 3: Travel insurance gets packed when traveling abroad

 If you happen to get an eye infection while traveling in your native country, you would know what to do: go to a doctor, get a prescription and rest until everything’s cleared up.
 But what would you do in a foreign country?
 Not all health insurance plans cover you while you’re outside your home country.
 Additionally, finding proper medical care may not be as easy as following road signs.
 By packing a travel medical plan in your suitcase, you may be able to detour around some of these problems if you get ill or injured during your travels.

 What are the biggest lessons you’ve learned as a result of these Olympic Games?
 How will the lessons of these games affect how you prepare for travel?
 Let me know your thoughts in the comments below!

 About the Author:

 Joe Cortez is the marketing specialist for Travel Insurance Services.
-In his spare time, he has a deep affinity for travel, points collecting & multiplying, and keeping his travels pleasant with a little help from his friends.
-He can be reached via e-mail at firstname.lastname@example.org.
+In his spare time, he has a deep affinity for travel, points collecting & multiplying, and He can be reached via e-mail at firstname.lastname@example.org.